aviskase/aviskase.github.io/_posts/en/2019-07-30-en-am-for-task-management.md

 * Health

 * Productivity --- tasks like everyday review or cleaning up overflown inboxes.
-I suppose calendar think will go there too.
+I suppose calendar sync will go there too.

 ### Sections